huggingface/transformers/examples/research_projects/robust-speech-event/README.md

 ## Talks

-We are very excited to be hosting 2 days of talks from Kensho-Technologies, Mozilla's Common Voice, Kensho-Technologies, Hugging Face.
+We are very excited to be hosting 2 days of talks from Kensho-Technologies, Mozilla's Common Voice, Meta AI Research and Hugging Face.

 ### Thursday, January 20th